 External costs are costs that are NOT included in what the business bases its price on.
 These include:

 Even though external costs are not included in the price of the product they still have to be paid.
-Society ends up paying them through taxes, accident compensation, medical payments, insurance payments and also through losses in environmental quality and natural capital.
+It is society as a whole that ends up paying external costs through taxes, accident compensation, medical payments, insurance payments, as well as through losses in environmental quality and natural capital.

 Products and services that include external costs (e.g. organic produce, clean technology, natural products, renewables) are usually more expensive than those that don’t.
-Consumers will tend to buy the cheapest goods so clean products are at a price disadvantage.
+Consumers will tend to buy the cheapest goods so clean, sustainable products are at a price disadvantage.

 One way to include external costs is for governments to add a tax directly to those products or activities that have them.
 The restructuring of taxes, which is often called ‘tax shifting’, would mean that good things are not taxed whilst bad things (like pollution) are.
 In a column in Fortune Magazine, Harvard economics professor N. Gregory Mankiw succinctly sums up the idea of tax shifting: